OFFIS-mosaik/mosaik/docs/overview.rst

    :alt: mosaik

-The mosaik co-simulation architecture can be divided into two parts: the core framework as one part and the set of APIs and built-in simulators as the other.

-The core provides the basic co-simulation functionality via a set of interconnected modules, the central two being the simulation manager and the scheduler modules.
+At the heart of the mosaik co-simulation architecture sits the mosaik core.
+It provides the basic co-simulation functionality via a set of interconnected modules, the central two being the simulation manager and the scheduler modules.
 For user interaction with this mosaik core, two APIs are provided.

 The scenario API, on the one hand, allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected with each other.

-On the other hand, the simulator API has to be used to establish an interface between mosaik and a simulator that was implemented by the user.
+On the other hand, the simulator API is used to execute low-end communication between the mosaik core and a connected simulator.
-It specifies the socket connection used for data exchange and outlines what kind of data the simulator has to accept and provide.

-This process may sound daunting, but it can be simplified if the user chooses to use the second part of the mosaik architecture, the aforementioned set of APIs, for example the Python API or the FMI API.
+Most users will not encounter this API directly since several user-friendly high-level language APIs such as the Python API or the Java API are provided that abstract the low-level communication with the simulator API and are highly recommended to use.
+Only the users with special requirements for their API or users that want to connect a new programming language have to use the simulator API directly.

 Additionally, users can also use any of the included, pre-built simulators that mosaik includes, such as the pandapower simulator.
 A full list of accessable APIs can be found :ref:`here<mosaik-core>`, a list of all provided simulators can be found :ref:`here<mosaik-components>`.